hollali/hotel-management/README.md

 # Hotel Management System

-This is a full-stack web application for managing a hotel's operations, built using Next.js, React, TypeScript, and Sanity.io.
+This is a full-stack web application for managing a hotel's operations, built using Next.js, React, TypeScript, Sanity.io, Tailwind CSS, and Stripe.

 ## Features